 How to Get a Hawaii Hunting License

 Hawaii is the perfect tourist or vacation destination because of its hue of tropical beauty.
 In addition to that, it also has a variety of big game animals and bird species for hunting.
 That means that you can enjoy your vacation and hone your hunting skills.
-However, you must have a Hawaii hunting license to hunt on either public or private land.
+However, you must have a to hunt on either public or private land.

 In the state of Hawaii, you are only allowed to hunt on six islands, Oahu, Hawaii Island, Maui, Molokai, Kauai, and Lanai, during the specific hunting times and seasons and available public hunting areas.
 With the axis deer, feral sheep, and pigs on the island, hunting in HI is a thrilling experience.